nacosvel/nacosvel/nacos-config/README.md

 ## License

-Guzzle is made available under the MIT License (MIT).
+Nacosvel Nacos Configuration is made available under the MIT License (MIT).
 Please see [License File](LICENSE) for more information.